cgytrus/gmml/README.md

 ### Compile
 1. Clone GMML recursively (`git clone https://github.com/cgytrus/gmml.git --recursive`)
 2. Restore GmmlPatcher (`dotnet restore GmmlPatcher`)
-3. Build GmmlPatcher (`msbuild GmmlPatcher -p:Configuration=Release -p:Platform=AnyCPU` from the Native Tools Command Prompt)
+3. Build GmmlPatcher (`msbuild GmmlPatcher -p:Configuration=Release` from the Native Tools Command Prompt)

    *Note: if you're not using Visual Studio, you have to select the VS/VS Build Tools MSBuild installation in your IDE settings*